David McGreavy: Ralph family

-In 1972, unable to live with his parents, McGreavy began boarding with his friend Clive Ralph and his wife Elsie (née Clay), and their two small children, Paul (born 1968) and Dawn Maria (born 1971).
+In 1972, unable to live with his parents, McGreavy began boarding with his friend, Clive Kenneth Ralph, and his wife, Dorothy Elsie (née Clay), and their two small children, Paul Kenneth (born 20 November 1968) and Dawn Maria (born 25 April 1971).
 Clive and Elsie had been school friends, and there was a five-year age difference between them; they had married in September 1968 when Elsie was 16 and pregnant with Paul.
 They lived on Gillam Street in the Rainbow Hill district of Worcester.
-At the time McGreavy moved in, Elsie was pregnant with the Ralphs' third child, Samantha Jane, who was born in September 1972.
+At the time McGreavy moved in, Elsie was pregnant with the Ralphs' third child, Samantha Jane, who was born on 14 July 1972.

 Elsie Ralph (who later remarried and has gone by the names "Elsie Urry" or "Dorothy Urry") recalled in a television interview many years later that McGreavy held a factory job.
 He paid £6 per week for rent, as well as sometimes cooking Sunday dinner.
 Although newspapers reported in 1973 that McGreavy and Elsie had had an affair, Elsie has denied this.

 Clive Ralph worked for his father as a lorry driver.
-When baby Samantha was about 7 months old, Elsie became a barmaid at The Punch Bowl tavern, about 2 mi from the Ralph home.
+When baby Samantha was about 7 months old, Elsie became a barmaid at The Punchbowl pub on Ronkswood estate in Worcester, about 2 mi from the Ralph home.
 With both Clive and Elsie now busy working, McGreavy acted as babysitter for the Ralph children.
 At that time, McGreavy's family and neighbours as well as the Ralphs knew him as a person who loved children, including the Ralph children.
 According to Elsie, he would frequently play with her children and acted "like a father" to them, going so far as to chastise her over her discipline of Paul.